Skip to content

 Visual Impact Assessment Consultancy

-Sweco’s heritage, archaeology, landscape architecture experts can carry out thorough Visual Impact Assessments to paint a full picture of your development and how it will affect a proposed site and its surroundings.
+Sweco’s landscape architecture experts can carry out thorough Visual Impact Assessments to paint a full picture of your development and how it will affect a proposed site and its surroundings.

 Our core VIA expertise